Office of Admissions

 - Most academic departments award semester hours of credit, but no letter grades.
 In a few subjects, credit may be awarded with grades of A, B or C, depending on the level of test performance.
 For each course in which grades are assigned, students may choose to accept credit hours recorded either with the letter grade or as credit only.
 Accepting credit only will not affect a student's cumulative grade point average.
 After credit has been posted to the academic record, a student's choice, letter grade or credit only, cannot be changed.

-- To have credit reported to Admissions, Records and Registration, official test scores must be sent to Testing Services for credit by examination to be awarded.
+- To have credit reported to Office of Admissions, official test scores must be sent to Testing Services for credit by examination to be awarded.
 Students must complete a Petition to Record Credit by Examination at the Testing Services office.
 Credit by examination will be posted to a student's official record after the student has enrolled and completed one semester at UT Arlington.
 Unsuccessful attempts to earn credit by examination are not recorded on students' academic records.

 - Credit by examination on a transcript from another institution of higher education is considered transfer work and will transfer to UT Arlington, subject to the same conditions as corresponding resident course work from that institution.
-The Office of Admissions, Records and Registration is responsible for evaluating all transfer work.
+The Office of Admissions is responsible for evaluating all transfer work.

 Further information regarding test dates, registration procedures and deadlines, fees, current eligibility criteria and petitioning to record credit may be obtained from the Testing Services Office.